dwwoelfel/cetcd/README.md

 "1"
 ```

-Notice that cetcd didn't preserve the type of the key's value.
-That's a job I left to the caller:
+Notice that `cetcd` didn't preserve the type of the key's value.
+That's a job that's left to the caller:

 ```clojure
 user> (etcd/set-key! :clojure-key (pr-str 1))